COVID: Germans wary as numbers rise | DW | 28.10.2021

 Germany is planning to lift the national "state of emergency" imposed last year to combat the COVID pandemic.
 But life won't go back to normal just yet.
 Instead, the "state of emergency" will become a "state of caution."

 Watch movies at home.
 Skip concerts.
-Don't meet with colleagues for an after-work coffee.
+Don't meet with colleagues for a coffee or after-work drink.
 The COVID pandemic has been posing a threat to many in Germany for one and a half years now, forcing people to change the way they lead their lives.

 That, at least, is the conclusion drawn by "Contact Monitor" — a research group led by Professor Dirk Brockmann at Berlin's Humboldt University.
-Brockmann calls himself a complexity researcher and he and his team provide advice to the Robert Koch Institute (RKI), Germany's independent government agency responsible for monitoring and combating infectious diseases.
+Brockmann calls himself a complexity researcher and he and his team advise the Robert Koch Institute (RKI), Germany's independent government agency responsible for monitoring and combating infectious diseases.

 Brockmann and his team have collated and assessed anonymous GPS data from more than a million mobile phones across Germany.
 The aim: to identify moments when two mobile devices met for at least two minutes at the same location, which then counted as a "contact."
 Before the pandemic, each cellphone user had an average of 20 such contacts each day.

 "Although it was not the biggest wave, people reacted very quickly, very intensively.
-There was suddenly an unknown pandemic at their door: an unknown virus," says Dirk Brockmann.
-People's personal perception of the menace they faced played a big role: "A much bigger role than, for instance, the political measures that were taken — the lockdown."
+There was suddenly an unknown pandemic at their door: an unknown virus," says Brockmann, adding that people's personal perception of the menace they faced played a big role.
+"A much bigger role than, for instance, the political measures that were taken — the lockdown."

-However this interaction has slowed down in the eighteen pandemic months.
+However, this interaction has slowed down in the 18 months of the pandemic.
 "People are getting lazy in their ways.
-Society becomes less vigilant as people get used to the situation."
+Society becomes less vigilant as people get used to the situation," he says.

 Brockmann and his colleagues have also begun to use data from fitness trackers — provided voluntarily by users — in order to build their models.
 This enables the researchers to detect how many people throughout Germany develop a fever — which also helps to estimate the number who might be infected with the virus.
 These research efforts are currently being expanded, with users becoming so-called data doners.